creativcoder/avrow/README.md

 ```

-An example of writing a json object with a confirming schema.
-The json object maps to an `avrow::Record` type.
+### An example of writing a json object with a confirming schema.
+The json object maps to the `avrow::Record` type.

 ```rust
 use anyhow::Error;